 In Port Charlotte, Florida, a white-collar crime is typically considered to be a nonviolent crime carried out in order to achieve financial gain.
 Although nonviolent, white-collar crimes are still taken extremely seriously in Port Charlotte and the State of Florida and can be punished at either a state or federal level.

 The punishments incurred for a white-collar crime are likely to negatively impact your life in more ways than one.
 Punishments can include hefty fines, jail time, and a permanent criminal record.
-If you have been accused or charged with a white-collar crime, then we highly recommend that you seek the advice of a criminal defense attorney as soon as you possibly can.
+If you have been accused or charged with a white-collar crime, then we highly recommend that you seek the advice of a Port Charlotte criminal defense attorney as soon as you possibly can.

 At The Law Place, we have a team of highly skilled lawyers with an abundance of collective experience in dealing with white-collar crimes and defending the accused.
 A knowledgeable criminal defense lawyer can help guide you through the legal process and build a strong defense strategy that can be used to contest the penalties and charges you may be facing.